HCWC Internships

 We’re looking for exceptional students with a desire to work with survivors of violence, assault, and abuse.
 Internships at HCWC provide the participant with extensive training, skilled supervision and a relevant and challenging learning experience.

-Many interns provide direct services to victims of abuse and their families, while other interns may facilitate educational groups with youth.
-All internships are unpaid.
+Many interns provide direct services to survivors of abuse and their families, while other interns may facilitate educational groups with youth.
+All internships are on-site and unpaid.
 Due to a limited number of spots, it’s recommended to start the process approx 3-4 months prior to the semester of your internship.

 Types of Internships

-Toggle the types of internships below you are interested.
-For any questions, contact us at KBrotze@hcwc.org.
+Toggle the types of internships below you are interested in.

 Graduate Level Internships